How To Maintain Hygiene While Breastfeeding ?

 Breastfeeding is one of the most glorified milestones in the life of a new mom.
 However, it is also the time when a first time mommy is struggling with so many issues and adding on to it is maintaining the hygiene routine for a healthy baby and an equally healthy mommy.

 Latching, how to increase milk supply, even what nursing bra to buy – you've heard all the advice there is about breastfeeding.
 But how about hygiene?
 It's not very often that someone tells you about maintaining hygiene while nursing your child.
-But a thorough hygiene routine is absolutely essential to ensure that both baby and mama stay healthy through the nursing period.
-Read on to find out tips on maintaining hygiene while breastfeeding.
+But a thorough hygiene routine is absolutely essential to ensure that both baby and mother to stay healthy through the nursing period.
+Our proparent Reetika Juneja shares 8 tips to maintain hygiene while breastfeeding.